streamlink/streamlink/docs/cli.rst

     [cli][info] Found matching plugin twitch for URL twitch.tv/day9tv Available streams: audio, high, low, medium, mobile (worst), source (best)

 Livestreamer will find out what streams are available and print them out for you to choose from.
-Simply give ``livestreamer`` the stream as the second argument and playback will start in your video player of choice.
+Simply give :command:`livestreamer` the stream as the second argument and playback will start in your video player of choice.

 The words printed next to stream names within a parantheses are synonyms and can be used when selecting stream to play.
-In this case the ``best`` stream is a reference to the stream that is considered to be of highest quality, e.g ``source``.
+In this case the ``best`` stream is a reference to the stream that is considered to be of highest quality, e.g. ``source``.

 .. sourcecode:: console